 Item 2.
-If two or more individuals conducted the transaction you are reporting, check the box and complete Part I for any one of the individuals.
-Provide the same information for the other individual(s) on the back of the form.
-If more than three individuals are involved, provide the same information on additional sheets of paper and attach them to this form.
+If two or more individuals conducted the transaction you are reporting, check the box and complete Part I on page 1 for any one of the individuals.
+Provide the same information for the other individual(s) by completing Part I on page 2 of the form.
+If more than three individuals are involved, provide the same information in the comments section on page 2 of the form.